The history of pyrography is of an art that originated in pre-history.

 Drawing was the first method that man used to tell stories and communicate.
 And after the important discovery of fire, the early form of “wood burning” was invented.

-Follow us through the remarkable history and development of this art and the tools through the ages.
+Follow us through the remarkable history and development of this art and the tools over the ages.
 That this art form has stood the test of time, is a testament to its durability and charm.

 This ancient art form is very much alive today with beautiful and decorative products being created at home and on a commercial scale worldwide.

 Early History of Pyrography

 By using the charcoal that remained from their fires; early man discovered they could create patterns, designs and drawings on their walls.
 The natural progression of intuition and understanding synonymous with human nature aided their progression to using stone (or much later – metal) to scrape the charred wood of their fires.
 They discovered that scraping off the burnt black surface allowed the underlying natural wood to show through.
 This inspired the creation of designs and patterns in a different form.

 Unfortunately, this method did not create permanent works of art.
 Much later in mans evolution in technology – the employment of metal implements meant that basic pyrography tools were manufactured.
 When looking back into the history of pyrography, you will find more permanent artworks having been burnt onto leather, wood and even bone.

 Using heated metal objects directly from the fire onto burn their preferred medium, art was created.